hkotek/hkotek.com/_posts/2023-1-3-altac-jobs-for-social-scientists.md

 ## Writing and editing

 Various kinds of writing and editing-related jobs: Create documentation of materials developed by engineers and other content creators, work for a scientific publisher, do copywriting, or similar.
+This can happen at pretty much any institution, from government to corporate jobs to NGO to freelance.

 Some job titles: **Technical Writer, CI Writer, Document Designer, Lexicographer, Editor, Managing Director**